 How Does Solar Energy Work?

-There are three types of residential solar power systems that generate electricity from the sun.
+In the domestic sector, there are three types of residential solar power systems that generate electricity from the sun.
 They are off-grid, grid-tied, and hybrid solar systems.

 Uses of Solar Energy